devzendo/transputer-emulator/README.md

 Project started around 19/08/2005, with a long hiatus.
 Another hiatus from Sep 2021 to Dec 2022.
 Another hiatus from Dec 2022 to Jul 2023.

+Currently working on compatibility with the aid of Mike Brüstle's Transputer Validation Suite, and attempting to run other typical Transputer software such as the Inmos occam and C compilers, and the port of Minix.
+Also adding debugging facilities to aid the completion of the eForth Transputer port.

 ## Roadmap
 First release:
 * Ported to macOS (El Capitan +), Linux (Ubuntu 16.04, Ubuntu 18.04, CentOS 7.6, Raspbian Stretch), Windows 10.